A Law Firm with a Winning Tradition

 - The public is inconvenienced because of an alleged threat

-Each type of threat is taken seriously and that is why you need an in-depth defense that will evaluate every facet of the case to ensure you have a strong defense.
-The prosecution will be aggressive, so it is important that they are met with an even more aggressive defense so you can receive the best outcome in your case.
-At Rogosheske, Rogosheske & Atkins, you will have a committed St. Paul violent crimes defense attorney defending you against the accusation of making a threat of violence.
+Each type of threat is taken seriously.
+You need defense from a lawyer who will evaluate every facet of the case to build a strong legal strategy.
+The prosecution will be aggressive, which is why it is important they are met with an even more aggressive defense.
+At Rogosheske, Rogosheske & Atkins, PLLC, you will have a committed St. Paul violent crimes defense attorney defending you against the accusation of making a threat of violence.

 Threatening violence may not seem like a serious offense, but it can be when it invokes terror in other people.
 Such threats can be classified as felonies, which is why you need the right representation by your side.
 At Rogosheske, Rogosheske & Atkins, PLLC, you will receive the advocacy that you deserve in an effort to secure a fair outcome.

 To learn more about how we can help you, call us at (651) 413-9004 or complete an online contact form.

 “I would definitely recommend him to anyone!” - Kasarra Adams